Share this to:

 What is Posterior Cortical Atrophy?

-Posterior Cortical Atrophy, or PCA, is a specific form of Alzheimer’s disease that affects the back of the brain, the occipital lobe.
+Posterior Cortical Atrophy, or PCA, is a rare form of Alzheimer’s disease that affects the back of the brain, the occipital lobe.
+It is the type of Alzheimer’s disease with which the author Terry Pratchett was diagnosed.

 The symptoms of PCA are very specific.
 Since this part of the brain is responsible for visual processing, people with PCA have difficulty distinguishing colours and shapes, they struggle to recognise faces and lose the ability to read.